 The dish can also be made using ‘sen lek’ which is a smaller, rounder noodle but the end result will be a stickier and less yummy dish.
 So do try to get the right noodles for the best results.

-Although every Thai will have its own nuances on the ingredient amounts, every Pad Thai Recipe will include noodles, beansprouts, Pad Thai Sauce, tofu, egg, peanuts, tamarind, and usually chopped garlic chives and fermented soybeans for a bit of color and taste.
+Although precise ingredient amounts vary, every Pad Thai Recipe will include noodles, bean sprouts, Pad Thai Sauce, tofu, egg, peanuts, tamarind, and usually chopped garlic chives and fermented soybeans for a bit of color and taste.

 You can make the Pad Thai Chilli Paste ahead of time and just keep it in the fridge.
 But it takes no time apart from soaking the dried chili for half an hour so you can just do it all at once if you prefer.
 That is what I do.